jay-2000/myblog/content/blog/day-9/index.md

 ### Key takeaways

-I got to learn how to use external api for the project.
+I got to learn how to use python for sending email to the person.